AceFF: A State-of-the-Art Machine Learning Potential for Small Molecules: Methods

 \subsection{Models and force fields}

 We used ANI2x~\cite{ANI2x} from TorchANI~\cite{gao2020torchani}.
 For all evaluations excluding the OpenMM-based ones, we used the latest TorchANI-2~\cite{pickering_torchani_2025} (version 2.6) For the OpenMM-based simulation, we used an older version (2.2.4,) which is compatible with the NNPOps~\cite{galvelis2023nnp} (version 0.6) package.
 For OrbMol-conservative~\cite{orbmol_huggingface,rhodes2025orbv3atomisticsimulationscale,neumann_orb_2024} we used version 0.5.5 and all calculations were done via the ASE calculator interface.
 In the text, we refer to the model as OrbMol-conservative and OrbMol interchangeably.
 We only ever use the conservative model.
 For GFN2-XTB\cite{bannwarth_gfn2-xtbaccurate_2019} we used version 22.1 from the xtb-python package and used the ASE calculator interface for all evaluations.
 For g-XTB\cite{froitzheim_g-xtb_2025} we used the preliminary version 1.1.0 \url{https://github.com/grimme-lab/g-xtb}.
 We used GAFF\cite{wang2004development,wang2006automatic} version 2.2 via the OpenMM force-fields package and did all evaluations with OpenMM~\cite{eastman2023openmm} version 8.4.
 For MACE-MPA-0 we used mace-torch version 0.3.14 and the MPA-0 foundation model~\cite{batatia2023foundation}.
+For UMA-s-1.2 we used the omol task from fairchem-core version 2.17.
 We used ASE~\cite{hjorth_larsen_atomic_2017} version 3.26.
 We used OpenMM-ML version 1.2, OpenMM-Torch version 1.5, and OpenMM version 8.4.

 Some models have specific limitations and were therefore excluded from certain tests.
 ANI2x supports only elements H, C, N, O, S, F, and Cl. g-XTB lacks analytical gradients, so we did not use it for tests requiring force calculations.
 OrbMol is not TorchScript compatible, so we could not use it with the OpenMM/OpenMM-Torch/OpenMM-ML interface.
 Additionally, the current OpenMM-ML 1.2 release implements only ANI2x and MACE models, so AIMNet2 could not be tested yet.
 Finally, the MACE-MPA-0 model is designed for materials rather than biomolecules; as its accuracy on these benchmarks would be insufficient for meaningful comparison, we included it only in the speed benchmarks.